webplatform/docs/javascript/Array/forEach/index.md

 |Values={{JS Syntax Parameter
 |Name=callbackfn
 |Required=Required
-|Description=A function that accepts up to three arguments.'''forEach''' calls the callbackfn function one time for each element in the array.
+|Description=A function that accepts up to three arguments. '''forEach''' calls the callbackfn function one time for each element in the array.
 }}{{JS Syntax Parameter
 |Name=thisArg
 |Required=Optional
 |Description=An object to which the this keyword can refer in the callbackfn function.
 If thisArg is omitted, undefined is used as the this value.
 }}
 }}
-{{JS_Return_Value}}
+{{JS_Return_Value
+|Description=
+}}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example